strongbox/strongbox-docs/docs/developer-guide/building-the-code-with-docker.md

 ## Making life easier

-If you have already checked out our [strongboxci/alpine] repository you would have noticed the amount of different images we have.
+If you have already checked out our [strongboxci/alpine] repository you would have noticed the number of different images we have.
 Trying to remember all of them and the way you need to setup the container is tedious and unnecessary.
 We have created a [.bashrc]({{resources}}/docker/bashrc-strongbox) with commands you can execute to easily get a container up and running